frankwalbert/promoterVariants/README.md

 ### 2. Annotation runs
-Map barcodes to oligos, count the combos, and map them to the MPRA design.
+Map barcodes to oligos, count the combinations, and map them to the MPRA design.
 There is one code file for TSS and one for Upstream.
-For each library, we made three files that will be needed in downstream analyses.
+For each library, the code produces three files that will be needed in downstream analyses.
 Four of these six files are big (TSS library: R_bcCountsAssigned_160629.RData and R_bcCountsTopOligoOnly_160629.RData; Upstream library: R_bcCountsAssigned_UpStream.RData and R_bcCountsTopOligoOnly_161203_UpStream.RData).
 They are available at https://figshare.com/s/1c23d927e17fc203ac3b.

 ### 3. Test for causal variants and do basic analyses on them